 Unpadded Length - This is the length of the content of an item of the Infoset, prior to any filling or padding which might be introduced due to dfdl:lengthKind "prefixed" or dfdl:lengthKind "explicit".
 It is equal to or smaller than the target length.

-Unparse The process of recreating the data represntation in a data stream of the Infoset according to its DFDL format description.
+Unparse - The process of recreating the data representation in a data stream of the Infoset according to its DFDL format description.
 The terms marshalling, and data serialization are sometimes used, but they connote a sequentiality that is not necessarily the case when using DFDL.

 Validity - A DFDL Infoset is said to be valid with respect to a DFDL schema if each Infoset item is valid with respect to its corresponding DFDL schema component.
 Validity is about the Infoset and the values it holds.
 It is independent of the data representation when parsing or unparsing.
-See Section , for a list of the specific value checks that are performed when validating a DFDL Infoset against a DFDL schema.
+See Section 9.6Error!
+Reference source not found., for a list of the specific value checks that are performed when validating a DFDL Infoset against a DFDL schema.

 Variable-Width Character Encoding - A character set encoding where characters are encoded using one or more code units for their representation depending on which specific character is being encoded.
 Examples with their ranges of varying width: